SE-Projekt-LED-Detection/LED-Detection/docs/source/entities/BSP.rst

 Returns a list of numpy arrays, the ROIs of the LEDs in the same order as in the LED object list.

-.. automodule:: src.BSP.led_extractor
+.. automodule:: BSP.led_extractor
     :members:

 Test coverage
 """""""""""""

 The BSP has a blackbox test which runs a detection of LEDs on a Raspberry Pi.
-As this yields not precise tests more unit tests a possible but currently not planed.
+The other modules have unit tests as far as possible.
+There are no UI tests for the BDG as the unit tests already cover the logic.

-Example (Outdated)
+Example
 """"""""""""""""""

-Following example calculates the orientation of the board, translates relative coordinates into absolute in the target image and finally extracts the roi for the LEDs.

-(Outdated: in the current version this examples does not work anymore)
+Following example starts the StateDetector with a video stream on /dev/video1.
+The detection is run in another thread.

 .. code-block:: python

-    #Loading the reference image
-    ref = cv2.imread("referenceCropped.jpg", cv2.IMREAD_COLOR)
-    #Loading the target image
-    img = cv2.imread("targetImage.jpg", cv2.IMREAD_COLOR)
-    #Calculate orientation of board in target
-    board_orientation = homography_by_sift(ref, img)
-    led_centers = np.float32([[2, 38], [2, 57]])
-    #Extract ROI from target
-    leds = get_led_roi(board_orientation, (ref.shape[0], ref.shape[1]), led_centers)
-    #Show LEDs
-    cv2.imshow("Led1", leds[0])
-    cv2.imshow("Led2", leds[1])
-    cv2.waitKey(0)
+    # Load json reference from file
+    reference = jsutil.from_json(file_path=reference-file-path)
+    # Create new State Detector instance with webcam on /dev/video1
+    with StateDetector(reference=reference, webcam_id=1) as dec:
+        # Open video stream
+        dec.open_stream()
+        # Start detection in other thread
+        th = threading.Thread(target=dec.start)
+        th.start()

+        # Avoid closing main thread
+        th.join()